Chester: Trams

-Chester had a tram service during the late 19th and early 20th centuries which ran from Saltney, on the Welsh border in the west, to Chester General station, and thence also to Tarvin Road and Great Boughton.
-It featured the narrowest gauge trams (3' 6") in mainland Britain, due to an act of Parliament which deemed that they must be the least obstructive possible.
+Chester had a tram service during the late 19th and early 20th centuries.
+It ran from Saltney, on the Welsh border in the west, to Chester General station and then to Tarvin Road and Great Boughton.
+It featured the narrowest gauge trams (3' 6") in mainland Britain, due to an act of Parliament that deemed they must have the least obstructive route possible.

 The tramway was established in 1871 by Chester Tramways Company.
 It was horse-drawn until it was taken over by the council in 1903.
-Renamed as Chester Corporation Tramways, it was reconstructed to the 3'6" gauge, and electrified with overhead cables.
+Renamed as Chester Corporation Tramways, it was reconstructed to the 3'6" gauge and electrified with overhead cables.
 The tramway was closed in February 1930, a fate experienced by most other systems in the UK.
-All that remains are small areas of uncovered track inside the former bus depot, and a few tram-wire supports attached to buildings on Eastgate/Foregate Street, although substantial sections of the track remain buried beneath the current road surface.
+All that remains are small areas of uncovered track inside the former bus depot, and a few tram-wire supports attached to buildings on Eastgate/Foregate Street.
+However, substantial sections of the track remain buried beneath the current road surface.

 Chester electric tram number 4, built by G.F.
 Milnes & Co. in 1903, has been preserved by Hooton Park Trust and is currently undergoing restoration.

+Aviation

+The nearest airport is Liverpool John Lennon Airport, about 24 mi from Chester.
+Manchester Airport is approximately 29 mi away.
+Hawarden Airport primarily serves private aviation, business travel and corporate charter flights; it is located about 4 mi west of the city centre.

 Sport

 Football

-Chester was home to Chester City F.C., who were founded in 1885 and elected to the Football League in 1931, and played at their Sealand Road stadium until 1990, spending two years playing in Macclesfield before returning to the city to the new Deva Stadium – which straddles the border of England and Wales – in 1992.
-The club first lost its Football League status in 2000, only to reclaim it four years later as Conference champions, but were relegated again in 2009 and went out of business in March 2010 after 125 years in existence.
+Chester was home to Chester City F.C., who were founded in 1885 and elected to the Football League in 1931 and played at their Sealand Road stadium until 1990, spending two years playing in Macclesfield before returning to the city to the new Deva Stadium – which straddles the border of England and Wales – in 1992.
+The club first lost its Football League status in 2000, only to reclaim it four years later as Conference champions.
+However, they were relegated again in 2009 and went out of business in March 2010 after 125 years in existence.

 Notable former players of the club include Ian Rush (who later managed the club), Cyrille Regis, Arthur Albiston, Earl Barrett, Lee Dixon, Steve Harkness, Roberto Martínez and Stan Pearson.

 Following their demise, a new team – Chester FC – was founded.
-They play at Chester City's Deva Stadium, also known as the Chester Swansway Stadium for sponsorship reasons, and were elected to the Northern Premier League Division One North for the 2010–11 season, ending their first season as that division's champions, securing a place in the Northern Premier League Premier Division for the 2011–12 season.
-The club achieved promotion for the next two consecutive seasons and currently play in the National League Premier Division.
+They play at Chester City's Deva Stadium and were elected to the Northern Premier League Division One North for the 2010–11 season, ending their first season as that division's champions, securing a place in the Northern Premier League Premier Division for the 2011–12 season.
+The club achieved promotion for the next two consecutive seasons.
+Currently they play in the National League North, the sixth tier of English football.